carissaallen/aws/notes/cloud-computing/cloud-concepts.md

     * Torrent

 ### Data Consistency for S3
-1. Read after Write consistency
+_Read after write consistency_
-	- PUT a new Object
+* PUT a new Object
-		- If you write a new file (PUT a new file in S3) and read it immediately afterwards, you will be able to view the data immediately
+	* If you write a new file (PUT a new file in S3) and read it immediately afterwards, you will be able to view the data immediately
-	- Overwrite a PUT (update an existing file or delete a file)
+* Overwrite a PUT (update an existing file or delete a file)
-		- When you read the file, you may get the older version
+	* When you read the file, you may get the older version
-		- Changes to existing objects can take some time to propagate
+	* Changes to existing objects can take some time to propagate

 ### Features
 - Tiered Storage Available